mwpreston/rubrik-roxie-plugin-for-errbot/docs/quick-start.md

 `!ondemandsnapshot --vm VM1 --sla-domain Gold`

-To take an on demand snapshot of the same VM with the currently assigned SLA Domain the following commmand is issued:
+To take an on demand snapshot of the same VM with the currently assigned SLA Domain the following command is issued:

 `!ondemandsnapshot --vm VM1`